techtonyx/Dashboard_Data-Science-Job-Market/README.md

 # Dashboard_Data-Science-Job-Market

-This is a follow-along project from [Power BI Fundamentals] (https://app.datacamp.com/learn/skill-tracks/power-bi-fundamentals "Power BI Fundamentals") in DataCamp.
+This is a follow-along project from Power BI Fundamentals(https://app.datacamp.com/learn/skill-tracks/power-bi-fundamentals) in DataCamp.